I HELP NEW & EXPERIENCED YOGA TEACHERS AND TEACHER TRAINERS FURTHER DEVELOP THEIR SKILLS AND KNOWLEDGE FOR GREATER EXCELLENCE IN TEACHING.

 On the first day of the training you will receive the detailed syllabus for the course along with the course Resource Book that contains materials to assist you in more deeply learning.

-As each training is limited to 20 participants, you will be part of a small group of future yoga teachers, some of whom might become you new best friends.
+As each in-person training is limited to 20 participants, you will be part of a small group of future yoga teachers, some of whom might become you new best friends.
 Indeed, our primary resource in the training is one another as we interact in a variety of ways to develop and hone our skills and knowledge.
 Throughout the course, Mark will give you extensive individualized guidance and support.

 Teacher training can be an intensely personal and transformation experience.
 We begin each day with an Opening Circle to ensure we’re sharing in the clearest and most comfortably engaging, always opening to making our shared learning experience the best it can be.